rust-lang/rust/docs/dev/guide.md

 analyzer.

 Note that `mod`, `#[path]` and `include!()` can only reference files from the same source root.
-It is of course is possible to explicitly add extra files to the source root, even `/dev/random`.
+It is of course possible to explicitly add extra files to the source root, even `/dev/random`.

 ## Language Server Protocol